thehyperadvisor/cldstk-deploy/README.md

 cldstk-deploy
 =============

 CloudStack Deploy is a utility for making Apache CloudStack and KVM  installations quick, easy and painless.
+Meant to be reusable so you can deploy Apache CloudStack more than once after you've downloaded the RPMS and systemtemplates locally with cldstk-deploy.

 ## Features